mahmudamatullah/s3-to-redshift-data-pipeline/README.md

 - Airflow is containerized using Docker and runs locally to orchestrate the pipeline.

 ## Data Generation
-Transaction data is generated using Python and the Faker library.
+Transaction data was generated using Python and the Faker library.
 _Key characteristics:_
  - Each pipeline run generates 500,000 to 1,000,000 records that varies per execution.
  - Files are timestamped using the current execution date.